rkgIITBh/data-structures.github.io/HTML/binomialTrees.md

 We define binomial trees using a base case and a recursive rule for the generation of higher-order binomial trees as follows:

-- A binomial tree order 0 has a single node.
+- <strong>Base case</strong>: A binomial tree order 0 has a single node.
-- A binomial tree of order <i>k</i> is created from two binomial trees of order <i>k-1</i> and makes the root of one tree the left child of the root of the other tree.
+- <strong>Recursive rule</strong>: A binomial tree of order <i>k</i> is constructed by merging two binomial trees of order <i>k-1</i>, where the root of one tree becomes the left child of the root of the other.

 Figure 1 illustrates a few binomial trees of small orders.
 <p style="text-align:center">